triplepoint/micropython_build/README.md

 After the rebuilds are complete, you can copy the generated build binaries out to the Docker host via a volume mount, or attempt to flash the target device directly from inside the container.

 # Use Cases
-There's a few reasons you'd want to be doing this instead of just downloading the prebuild Micropython images:
+There's a few reasons you'd want to be doing this instead of just downloading the prebuilt Micropython images:
 - Bleeding edge testing of the Micropython master branch
 - Custom compiling a Micropython firmware image packaged with your code
 - I'm sure there's more, but those are the ones that come to mind